Classes will start on time. Clients should arrive 10 minutes prior to scheduled start of class.

-Dogs will not socialize with their dogs or other owners unless instructed by the trainer.
+Dogs will not socialize with other dogs or other owners in the class unless instructed by the trainer.

 Owners are responsible for total control and supervision of their dogs at all times

-Water should be available for dogs during class as needed.
-Settle mats are encouraged during class.
+Water will be available for dogs during class as needed.
+Use of Settle mats is strongly encouraged during class.